 Riding alongside my son, atop our bicycles, as we pass Burruss Hall while the day breaks over the Drillfield on our way to his school.
 This is a daily tradition we have, and I love every moment of it.

 Going into the unknown, facing a fear of that in myself, meeting the invariably remarkable people and incredible beauty that I always find there, somehow gracefully navigating the inevitable challenges that arise—and eventually, after a lot of editing, sharing some of that.

-When the ‘tech’ drops away and I honestly connect with someone I never would have known, were I not a filmmaker.
+For starters, when the ‘tech’ drops away and I honestly connect with someone I never would've known, were I not a filmmaker.
 But even more importantly, when I share the rough draft of a project with a participant, and they confirm that I've accurately represented them.

 I had the great fortune to see Michaelangelo's David when I was 20--and it overwhelmed me.
 Right there I understood why the making of art was among humanity's highest callings--why it was my calling--celebrating the beautiful, life, story, gumption….
 I’ve been making art ever since.

 My mother, because she has always believed that I have the potential to do anything.
 And, in another way, my father, because his accidental death—when I was a baby—pushes me to not take any day, or even any moment, for granted.
 I don’t put off pursuing dreams.

 2019 (5th annual) Peak City International Film Festival (Sep 21~22, 2019)

 2019 Southeastern International Film Festival (Nov 8~10, 2019)